Karthik-d-k/Karthik-d-k.github.io/content/blog/insta_inspect.md

 followees = profile.get_followees()
 ```

-Using list comprehension magic, we can just compare the user names from followers and followees list
+Using list comprehension magic, we can simply compare the usernames from the followers and followees list
-to find out poeple who we don't follow back and people who dosen't follow us back !!
+to find out poeple who we don't follow back and people who don't follow us back !!

 ```python
 followers_names = [o.username for o in followers]